ElektraInitiative/libelektra/doc/help/elektra-error-handling.md

 ## Exceptions

-Exceptions are a mechanism of the language and not just an implementation detail\cite{stroustrup:04}.
+Exceptions are a mechanism of the language and not just an implementation detail.
 Exceptions are not intended to force the user to do something, but to enrich the possibilities.
 In this section, we discuss two issues related to exceptions.
 On the one hand, we will see how Elektra supports programming languages that provide exceptions.